olamilekan5162/EasiPharma/Readme.md

 # EasiPharma || A new way to track pharmaceutical products

 ##  Overview
-EasiPharma is an stock and inventory management system tailored for pharmaceutical businesses.
+EasiPharma is a stock and inventory management system tailored for pharmaceutical businesses.
 The platform enables efficient tracking of stock levels, supplier management, and order placements when inventory runs low.
 Additionally, AI-powered restocking recommendations ensure optimal stock availability, helping businesses prevent shortages and overstocking.

 With EasiPharma, pharmacy owners and managers can:
 - Monitor stock levels in real-time